-The Board may conduct an arbitration hearings electronically, by telephone conference, by written submission, or in-person depending on the nature and complexity of the issues.
+The Board may conduct an arbitration hearing by telephone or video conference, by written submissions, or in-person depending on the nature and complexity of the issues.

 The Board may accept any evidence that it considers relevant, necessary and appropriate with the exception of evidence that is inadmissible in court because of a privilege under the law of evidence.
 The Board will normally set timelines in advance of the hearing for the parties to submit documents or expert reports they intend to rely on at an arbitration.